MaCLR: Motion-aware Contrastive Learning of Representations for Videos: Experiments

 \subsection{Action Recognition on UCF101 and HMDB51}

-\paragraph{Datasets and evaluation protocol.} We first evaluate \ours{} for action recognition on the two most popular datasets in the literature: UCF101~\cite{soomro-ucf2012} and HMDB51~\cite{kuehne-hmdb2011}.
+{\bf Datasets and evaluation protocol.} We first evaluate \ours{} for action recognition on the two most popular datasets in the literature: UCF101~\cite{soomro-ucf2012} and HMDB51~\cite{kuehne-hmdb2011} {(CC-BY-3.0)}.
 We follow the standard settings to perform self-supervised training on K400 and then transfer the learned weights to target datasets for evaluation.
-Two evaluation protocols are often employed in the literature to evaluate the quality of the self-supervised representation: (i) {\it Linear Layer Training} freezes the trained backbone and simply trains a linear classifier on the target dataset, while (ii) {\it Full Network Training} finetunes the entire network end-to-end on the target dataset.
+Two evaluation protocols are employed in the literature to evaluate the quality of the self-supervised representation: (i) {\it Linear Layer Training} freezes the trained backbone and simply trains a linear classifier on the target dataset, while (ii) {\it Full Network Training} finetunes the entire network end-to-end on the target dataset.
 For completeness, we evaluate using both protocols and report action classification top-1 accuracy.
 For all experiments on UCF101 and HMDB51, we report results using {\tt split1} for train/test split.
 In total, there are 9.5k/3.7k train/test videos with 101 action classes in UCF101, and 3.5k/1.5k train/test videos with 51 actions in HMDB51.
-We use 32\x8 inputs during finetuning and standard 10 (temporal) \x 3 (spatial) crop testing~\cite{wang-nonlocal2018,slowfast}.
-Finally, we also use these two datasets to conduct extensive ablation studies to investigate various design choices of \ours{} using the Linear Layer Training evaluation protocol.
+We use the standard 10 (temporal) \x 3 (spatial) crop sampling during test~\cite{wang-nonlocal2018,slowfast}.
+We use these two datasets to compare against the state-of-the-art (SOTA).
+Additionally, we use K400-mini to conduct an extensive ablation study on the components of \ours{}.
+For the comparison with SOTA, we pretrain \ours{} with 8\x8 inputs for 600 epochs on K400, and finetune with 32\x8 inputs on downstream tasks, as these leads to the best performance.
+In our ablation study instead we simplify these settings for efficiency and pretrain for only 100 epochs and use 8\x8 inputs for finetuning. \\

-\paragraph{Ablation: motion distillation (Table~\ref{table:ablation-modist}).} First and foremost, we study the importance of enriching visual embeddings with motion cues using the proposed distillation method.
-Results show that \ours{} improves substantially over the baseline on both datasets: +15 points when trained on K400-mini, and +11 when trained on K400.
-Notably, \ours{} trained on K400-mini already outperforms the RGB baseline trained with $4\times$ more data (K400): +3.5/+0.9 on UCF/HMDB.
-This truly shows the importance of motion modelling to train strong and generalizable representations.
+{\bf Ablation: motion-visual learning (Table~\ref{table:ablation-modist}).} First and foremost, we study the importance of enriching visual embeddings with motion cues using the proposed motion-visual learning objective of Eq.~\ref{eq:lm2v}.
+Results show that \ours{} improves substantially over Visual-only on both UCF and HMDB, when pretrained with either K400 or K400-mini.
+To understand if the benefit comes purely from the new motion objective $\mathcal{L}_{m}$, we also trained a Motion-only model on K400-mini.
+Interestingly, this model performs slightly better than Visual-only, but much worse than \ours{}, showing the importance of training a video representation that can capture \emph{both} semantic and motion features.
+Finally, note how \ours{} trained on K400-mini also outperforms the Visual-only baseline pretrained on the full K400 ($4\times$ more data): +3.5/+0.9 on UCF/HMDB. \\